5 minute read

 The Aceni platform applies rules and logic to automate tasks to:

-• Identify how your recipient wants to receive their document, and then it presents it online or prints and posts it to them.
+• Identify how your recipient wants to receive their document, and then present it online or print and post it to them.

-• Send a copy document via a different distribution method if your recipient doesn’t engage with the first communication.
+• Send a copy of the document via a different distribution method if your recipient doesn’t engage with the initial communication.

 • Create highly personalised documents by selecting appropriate letterheads, inserts and dynamic content.